maciejbac/azhelper/README.md

 # Installation

-Simply drop the file in one of the directories specified in the $PATH environmental variable.
+Simply drop the file in one of the directories specified in the `$PATH` environmental variable.
 Ensure that the file has EXECUTE permissions set.

+Remember to set the `$PERSONAL` variable to the Subscription ID of your Azure sub.

 # Use